-The Pope Paul VI Institute for the Study of Human Reproduction is the leading education and research center in the United States in the area of the natural regulation of human fertility and the development of morally and professionally acceptable reproductive health services.
-Dedicated to Pope Paul VI’s challenge to physicians and health care professionals and to men of science, it is a living memorial to the challenges placed before us by Pope Paul VI in his encyclical letter Humanae Vitae (Of Human Life).
+The Saint Paul VI Institute for the Study of Human Reproduction is the leading education and research center in the United States in the area of the natural regulation of human fertility and the development of morally and professionally acceptable reproductive health services.
+Dedicated to Saint Paul VI’s challenge to physicians and health care professionals and to men of science, it is a living memorial to the challenges placed before us by Saint Paul VI in his encyclical letter Humanae Vitae (Of Human Life).

 The Creighton Model FertilityCare System provides comprehensive, professional services through individualized follow-up, standardized teaching tools and ongoing research.
 The Creighton Model is a medically standardized modification of the Billings Ovulation Method.
 It is the only education program in this field that meets the education demands of a newly emerging allied health profession and provides a case management approach to teaching.